alicht/intro-to-git-github-1121/git.md

 Let's initalize a local repository.

-1.  make a directory `mkdir mean-girl` and lets then enter it `cd mean-girls`
+1.  make a directory `mkdir mean-girls` and lets then enter it `cd mean-girls`

 We have an (empty) directory, now what we want to do is initialize it `git init` This will initialize a new git repository in our code. (.git explanation?)